UlanziTechnology/plugin-common-node/README.md

 5. The uuid of the action connection must be greater than 4 for differentiation.
 Example: com.ulanzi.ulanzideck.pluginname.pluginaction

-6. When using node as the main service, in order to avoid port conflicts, use the RandomPort provided by ulanzideck-api to generate ports.
+6. When using node as the main service, in order to avoid port conflicts, use the RandomPort provided by plugin-common-node to generate ports.
 For details, see [<a href="#title-2">2.
 Generate random port</a>]

+7. Due to the difference between the local node environment and the host node environment, and some bugs that will occur when the local path is obtained after the program is packaged, we provide the <strong>Utils.getPluginPath()</strong> method to obtain the local path of the plugin root, which you can use as needed.
+For details, see [<a href="#title-3">3.
+Get the path to the root directory of the plugin</a>]

 ### How to use